 This is not the case.
 When we need help designing our fantasy settings, I find it oftentimes helps to work from real life.

 George R.R.
 Martin's Westeros, the principal setting of his masterful Game of Thrones series, is a perfect example.
 Westeros is largely inspired by medieval Europe, right down to the castles, knights, royalty, and political structure.
 But that's not all.
 Look even closer and you'll find some striking similarities between Martin's world and our own.
+Drawing inspiration from what you're familiar is one way how to create a realistic fantasy world.

 Exhibit A: The Wall.
 You'll remember it as the behemoth structure built to keep wildlings and White Walkers out of the Seven Kingdoms (also, it's the thing Tyrion wants to pee off of).
 You might not believe this, but The Wall has a real life equivalent.
 It's called Hadrian's Wall.